danielfett/draft-dpop/main.md

    error_description="Invalid DPoP key binding", algs="ES256"
 ```
 !---
-Figure: 401 Response To A Protected Resource Request With An Invalid Token
+Figure: HTTP 401 Response To A Protected Resource Request With An Invalid Token

+## The Bearer Authorization Request Header Scheme

+Protected resources simultaneously supporting both the `DPoP` and `Bearer`
+schemes need to update how evaluation of bearer tokens is performed to prevent
+downgraded usage of a DPoP-bound access tokens.
+Specifically, such a protected resource MUST reject an access
+token received as a bearer token per [!@RFC6750], if that token is
+determined to be DPoP-bound.

+A protected resource that supports only [@RFC6750] and is unaware of DPoP
+would most presumably accept a DPoP-bound access token as a bearer token
+(JWT [@RFC7519] says to ignore unrecognized claims, Introspection [@RFC7662]
+says that other parameters might be present while placing no functional
+requirements on their presence, and [@RFC6750] is effectively silent on
+the content of the access token as it relates to validity).
+As such, a
+client MAY send a DPoP-bound access token using the `Bearer` scheme upon
+receipt of a `WWW-Authenticate: Bearer` challenge from a protected resource
+(or if it has prior such knowledge about the capabilities of the protected
+resource).
+The effect of this likely simplifies the logistics of phased
+upgrades to protected resources in their support DPoP or even
+prolonged deployments of protected resources with mixed token type support.

 # Security Considerations {#Security}

 In DPoP, the prevention of token replay at a different endpoint (see
 (#objective)) is achieved through the
 binding of the DPoP proof to a certain URI and HTTP method.
-DPoP does
+DPoP, however,
-not, however, achieve the same level of protection as TLS-based
+has a somewhat different nature of protection than TLS-based
 methods such as OAuth Mutual TLS [@RFC8705] or OAuth Token
 Binding [@I-D.ietf-oauth-token-binding] (see also (#Token_Replay) and (#request_integrity)).
 TLS-based mechanisms can leverage a tight integration
 between the TLS layer and the application layer to achieve a very high
-level of message integrity and replay protection.
+level of message integrity with respect to the transport layer to which the token is bound
+and replay protection in general.

 ## DPoP Proof Replay {#Token_Replay}